sczachariah/tic-tac-toe/README.md

 <!-- /TOC -->

+Tic Tac Toe REST API is developed with Spring Boot and it uses a in-memory H2 database.
 This Tic Tac Toe game has a grid of 3x3.
 The grids are designated with positions as shown below.
 To make a move, a player have to select a position.

 |     |     |     |
 | --- | --- | --- |